AshleynWebb/Better-Book-Tracker/README.md

 ## Getting Started

-1. Clone the repository or download the source code.
+1. Clone the repository to your local machine.
+2. Navigate to the project directory.
-2. Open the index.html file in a web browser.
+3. Open the index.html file in a web browser.

 ## Project Structure